-Adapted by Sherlock writer Steve Thompson from the best-selling Liebermann novels by Frank Tallis, the three feature-length episodes begin tonight with a young woman found dead in her apartment.
+Adapted by Sherlock writer Steve Thompson from the best-selling Liebermann novels by Frank Tallis, the three feature-length episodes open (the first episode is repeated on BBC2 on Friday, Oct.
+29 at 9pm) with a young woman found dead in her apartment.
 Her death initially appears to be suicide, but first impressions can be deceptive.

 In charge of the case is Oskar Rheinhardt (acclaimed Austrian actor Juergen Maurer) of the Vienna police.
 To add to his woes, he is told by his boss that a young English doctor, Max Liebermann (The Imitation Game’s Matthew Beard), is going to be observing him while he works on the investigation.

 Max has studied under Sigmund Freud and is interested in the psychology of the criminal mind.
 He has plenty of insights into the case but his observations and deductions don’t go down well with the old-school copper — at least not to start with.

 "Freud has all these new ideas about human behaviour that are exciting to Max," says Matthew, 30, who we spoke to when the show originally went out.
 "And when he gets something in his head, he follows it through, much to the dismay of Oskar.
 They are in a long line of odd couples that we have seen in films over the years."

 As the investigation takes the pair into the seedy parts of Vienna and also into its high society, Oskar begins to realise that Max’s ability to build up a profile of the killer may be the key to solving the murder.
 But others view the new science of psychoanalysis as disreputable and dangerous, not least because its main proponent, Freud, is of Jewish descent.